Shedding Light on the Sexual Abuse of Boys and the Men They Become

 A full day workshop on the symptoms and treatment of men sexually abused as boys.
 Includes emotional incest, female perpetrators and eroticized shame.

 “Sexual abuse refers to any sexual assault or sexual exploitation of a child or adolescent.
 Sexual abuse is an issue of power and control.
 The essence of child sexual abuse is the exploitation of a child for the purpose of satisfying an adult.”

-Watch an online workshop for partners or family members of men who were sexually abused as children:
+Watch a Merle Talk for partners or family members of men who were sexually abused as children:

 How as a society do we create or allow sexual abuse?

 There are several factors that are the basis for creating the atmosphere that allows child abuse: